How to manage Trello in your organization

 SSO, Multi-Factor Authentication, and Security Policies

-Beyond setting up an Atlassian Organization and verifying your domains, you can subscribe to Atlassian Access to centralize security and governance across your entire organization with features such as SSO, Multi-Factor Authentication enforcement, Audit Logs and much more.
+Beyond setting up an Atlassian Organization and verifying your domains, you can subscribe to.
+Atlassian Guard Standard (formerly known as Atlassian Access) to centralize security and governance across your entire organization with features such as single sign-on, multi-factor authentication enforcement, audit logs and much more.

 Currently, access to Trello is directly connected to the Atlassian Account, that is managed by your Atlassian Organization once you verify your domains.
 This means that to deactivate access to a Trello account, you need to disable the user's Atlassian Account.
 That will also prevent them from logging into and use any other Atlassian products such as Jira and Confluence.